hashicorp/terraform-provider-vault/website/docs/r/ldap_auth_backend_config.html.md

 ## Attributes Reference

-In addition to the fields above, the following attributes are exported:

-* `accessor` - The accessor for this auth mount.
+No additional attributes are exported by this resource.